List of songs recorded by JoJo: Unreleased songs

-During the recording process for JoJo's third studio album, with working titles like Jumping Trains and All I Want Is Everything, dozens of tracks had leaked onto the net including short snippets and full length songs.
-As of April 2021, over 50 tracks have leaked onto the net, several album's worth of material as well as numerous titles being registered on sites such as ASCAP and BMI.
+During the recording process for JoJo's third studio album, with working titles like Jumping Trains and All I Want Is Everything, as well as sophomore efforts, dozens of tracks had leaked onto the net including short snippets and full-length songs.
+As of October 2024, over 150 tracks have leaked onto the net, with several albums worth of material as well as numerous titles being registered on sites such as ASCAP and BMI.
 One of the leaked tracks titled Can't Take That Away from Me was included on JoJo's debut mixtape.